Part B

 The Apollo Program

 When you want to explore the history of the Apollo Program, there are a number of web sites worth a look.
-The Wikipedia's Apollo Program web page is one that provides a fairly comprehensive overall description of many facets of the Apollo program.Let's begin by looking at the Apollo Program web page to answer Quiz Me! questions B11 through B15.
+The Wikipedia's Apollo Program web page is one that provides a fairly comprehensive overall description of many facets of the Apollo program, so let's use it to answer Quiz Me! questions B11 through B25.

 Quiz Me! notebook icon